AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/analytics.md

 ### Track a State without Data

->[!NOTE] If you have followed the steps in this tutorial to implement Target, you will have some additional code in the viewDidLoad() function which is not shown in the screenshots of this section.
+>[!NOTE] If you have followed the steps in this tutorial to implement Target, you will have some additional code in the viewDidLoad() function which is not shown in the screenshots of this exercise.
 This is expected, and is meant to provide focus on the task at hand.

 1. With the sample app open in Xcode, go to BookingViewController.swift, and in the viewDidLoad() function, add a trackState method call
 1. Set the `state name` to "Home Screen"